 At Basic Military Training, it is recommended to eat as much as you can and add calories where possible.
 Rice and extra bread is a good addition to nearly all meals and is available near daily for lunch and dinner.
 However, the biggest concerns for recruits is getting dehydrated especially in the hot summer months of training.
 You will be required to drink three glasses of fluid at every meal (Gatorade, water, juice) before you rise from the table.

-Even though the meals at Air Force Basic Military Training are really good, the meal time environment is fairly stressful as it is a time when the Military Training Instructors (MTIs), who are Staff Sergeants and above, start communicating with you.
+Even though the meals at Air Force Basic Military Training are really good, the mealtime environment is fairly stressful as it is a time when the Military Training Instructors (MTIs), who are Staff Sergeants and above, start communicating with you.
 Typically, if your uniform is squared away, the MTI's will keep searching for the next victim.
-However, some times, it is just your unlucky day and the good food you selected in the cafeteria line will be eaten is a less than peaceful atmosphere.
+However, sometimes, it is just your unlucky day and the good food you selected in the cafeteria line will be eaten is a less than the peaceful atmosphere.
 Expect to be asked military knowledge questions if you get stopped by MTI's in the chow hall.

 If you know your stuff, you will pass and survive another meal at BMT.